 The Department of Making + Doing (DM+D) is building a collaborative space for curious Philadelphians to come together to realize ground-breaking art and design that inspires, educates, excites, and encourages creative “making” in Philadelphia.
-DM+D’s partner organizations — Breadboard, The Hacktory, NextFab Studio and Public Workshop — provides programming that’s transforming the space at 3711 Market St. into a vibrant place of creative production and challenges.
+DM+D’s partner organizations — the Science Center, The Hacktory, NextFab Studio and Public Workshop — provides programming that’s transforming the space at 3711 Market St. into a vibrant place of creative production and challenges.
 The DM+D partners hope the space will produce hybrid projects and products that could shine equally in an art exhibition, patent office, scientific conference or even a bus stop

 STEM Education Partnerships